BuildFarBox/FarBox-Doc/docs/2 Template & API/6 realtime.markdown

 ## File Changed Notification API

 > When a file in your site folder was changed, the Websocket of visitors' browser would receive a notification.
-> FarBox just pushed the event that inclued some information about a file, if more details needed,  you should use other Template API to get them.
+> FarBox just pushed the event that includes some information about a file, if more details needed,  you should use other Template API to get them.

-API URL: `ws://realtime.farbox.com/notes`l If current site is under `HTTPS`, using `wws:` instead of `ws:`.
+API URL: `ws://realtime.farbox.com/notes`; If current site is under `HTTPS`, using `wws:` instead of `ws:`.

 Notices:
 - One file change is related to only one notification.
 - Must use the API in your current site, otherwise, no data transferred through the Websocket.

 ### Code snippet
-The sinippet is in `CoffeeScipt`, and `message.data` is the strings in JSON format.
+The snippet is in `CoffeeScipt`, and `message.data` is the strings in JSON format.
 ```coffeescript
 if WebSocket? and JSON?
     if document.location.protocol == 'https:' then ws_protocl='wss:' else ws_protocl='ws:'